 Basic information and legislation

-Fire inspections are the responsibility of the rescue authorities.
-During the inspection visit, the fire inspector provides advice and instructions on fire safety, and a written record of the inspection must be produced.
+During the inspection visit, the fire inspector provides instructions and advice on fire safety, and a record of the inspection is drawn up.

-The owner or occupant of a property or the operator must, on request, provide the authorities with a rescue plan and other details of the fire and evacuation safety of the building.
+Upon request, the owner, holder or operator of the property must provide the authorities with a rescue plan and other information on the fire and evacuation safety of the building.